 Can I File a Lawsuit If a Loved One Died Working Offshore?

 Yes.
-Under the Death on the High Seas Act, the personal representative of a killed offshore worker may bring a civil action in admiralty against the person or vessel responsible if the death was caused by a wrongful act, neglect, or default occurring on high seas beyond 3 nautical miles from U.S. shore.
+Under the Death on the High Seas Act (DOSHA), the personal representative of an offshore worker may bring a civil action in admiralty against the person or vessel responsible if the death was caused by a wrongful act, neglect, or default occurring on high seas beyond three nautical miles from U.S. shores.

 Compensation is for the exclusive benefit of the killed worker's spouse, parent, child, or dependent relative, and it is strictly limited to monetary losses.
 Benefits may also be found under the Jones Act, which provides wrongful death benefits to the family of a seaman who dies due to his employer's negligence.
 As a seaman, you and your family would be covered under some time of maritime law, most likely either of these two.

 This is, essentially, a wrongful death claim for families of seamen.